DAT4/02257-1/report/03-Visualization.md

 The x coordinate is still not fully absolute in relation to the canvas, because every coordinate on the left of the root node has a negative value.
 To get the absolute value we just need to shift the element to the right by adding it with the inverted value of the left extreme.

+The implementation resulted in a function which takes a simple tree, and a scale which is used to modify the distance between the coordinates of the nodes.
+The function sets the

 ```fs
 let absolutify (scale: int) (t: Tree<'a>) =
     let (tree, extends) = blueprint t